1 Introduction

 9 HMM Copy Number Estimation (Single Sample)

 Estimate copy number for a sample using a Hidden Markov Model.
-This step provides a robust approach that integrates BAF and Z-score (standardized total depth) information across genomic regions to infer CNV segments.
+This step provides a robust approach that integrates raw or standardized ratios (BAF) and total depth (Z-score) information across genomic regions to infer CNV segments.
 Find all parameters description in ?hmm_estimate_CN.

 9.1 Applying to raw data